benhoyt/benhoyt.github.com/programming-class/14-review-quiz.md

 Answer: (b).
 After the British comedy show "Monty Python".
 The original designer has quite a sense of humour, and many of the examples in the documentation are funny words or lines taken from the comedy show.

-<p class="question">4.
-How many instructions per second can modern computers execute?</p>
+**4. How many instructions per second can modern computers execute?**

 1. 50 thousand
 2. 4 million